ansys/pysimai/doc/source/api_reference/selections.rst

         df_geom = pd.read_csv(archive.open("Geometries.csv"))

-Binary post-processings results can be downloaded by looping on the list, for instance:
+You can download binary postprocessings results by looping on the list:

 .. code-block:: python